The first step after acquiring the materials was jointing two boards to make an extra wide board. This is the base for the entire bedside table.

 Once I had a flat board, I started on cutting the long board into the pieces of the table.

-The shelf would be dowelled into the legs of the table.
+The shelf would be dowelled into the legs of the table for load bearing capacity as well as having a clear finish with no screws.

 The worktop was attached to the legs with routed grooves where the legs slot in for a tight fit.